lukecarbis/cv/readme.md

 # Curriculum Vitae

 Luke Carbis is a self-deputised open-source emissary and vigilante plenipotentiary for WordPress proletariat affairs.
-And although he enjoys a little facetious satire, he takes seriously the work he does with WordPress based startups to fast-track their growth and inspire beautifully design products.
+And although he enjoys a little facetious satire, he takes seriously the work he does with web based startups to fast-track their growth and inspire beautifully designed products.

 ## Open Source

 I have been an active contributor to the WordPress project since 2015.
-Although many of my contributions are code based, I have also organised meetups, organised multiple "WordCamp" multi-day conferences, and served as a core member of Release Teams (including Release Lead for version 4.9.1).
+Although many of my contributions are code-based, I have also organised meetups, organised multiple "WordCamp" multi-day conferences, and served as a core member of Release Teams (including Release Lead for version 4.9.1).

 ## Employment History